Content

 credit to Sales, although we need to post to both Accounts

-• Special journals allow the recoding of numerous repetitive transactions in one journal in one line.
+Receivable and Sales at the end of each month. - Special journals allow the recoding of numerous repetitive transactions in one journal in one line.